zuri-training/Team_26_Repo-Proj_Price_Compare/api_docs.md

 Both request and response body are formatted in JSON, the content type for requests and responses would always be in `application/json`.
 Any API calls involving a different `content-Type` would be specified.

-In certain API calls an optional `meta` key can be supplied as part of the response and request body.
-This key is generally used for specifying request parameters such as `item_per_page` and `page_number`.
+In certain API calls optional `meta` keys can be supplied as part of the request body.
+These keys are generally used for specifying request parameters such as `item_per_page` and `page_number`.
 In response body, it is used as meta information about the response, such as the actual number of items returned `items_count`.

 	- items_count : number of items returned
 	- items_per_page : number of items requested per page